XwhyZ-WHYLD/functional-agi-protocol/README.md

 Licensing and contribution guidelines will be defined after protocol stabilization.

 Discussion and review are welcome once the initial specification is complete.

+---

+## Architecture

+The Functional AGI Protocol is defined as a layered cognitive system with governance enforced at interface boundaries.

+A canonical architecture diagram is available in:
+- `diagrams/functional-agi-architecture.png`